 Common Core State Standards

-College and Career Readiness Reading Anchor Standards for Grades 6-12 for English Language Arts
+College and Career Readiness Reading Anchor Standards for English Language Arts

 - Reading 1: Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.